Edward Bulwer-Lytton: Literary works

 His New Timon lampooned Tennyson, who responded in kind.
 Bulwer-Lytton also wrote the horror story The Haunted and the Haunters; or, The House and the Brain (1859).
 Another novel with a supernatural theme was A Strange Story (1862), which was an influence on Bram Stoker's Dracula.

 Bulwer-Lytton wrote many other works, including Vril: The Power of the Coming Race (1871) which drew heavily on his interest in the occult and contributed to the early growth of the science fiction genre.
 Its story of a subterranean race waiting to reclaim the surface of the Earth is an early science fiction theme.
-The book popularised the Hollow Earth theory and may have inspired Nazi mysticism.
+The book popularised the Hollow Earth theory and may have inspired "Nazi mysticism".
 His term "vril" lent its name to Bovril meat extract.
 The book was also the theme of a fundraising event held at the Royal Albert Hall in 1891, the Vril-Ya Bazaar and Fete.
 "Vril" has been adopted by theosophists and occultists since the 1870s and became closely associated with the ideas of an esoteric neo-Nazism after 1945.

 His play Money (1840) was first produced at the Theatre Royal, Haymarket, London, on 8 December 1840.
 The first American production was at the Old Park Theater in New York on 1 February 1841.
-Subsequent productions include the Prince of Wales's Theatre's in 1872 and as the inaugural play at the new California Theatre (San Francisco) in 1869.
+Subsequent productions include the Prince of Wales's Theatre's in 1872 and as the inaugural play at the new California Theatre in San Francisco in 1869.

-Among Bulwer-Lytton's lesser-known contributions to literature was that he convinced Charles Dickens to revise the ending of Great Expectations to make it more palatable to the reading public, as in the original version of the novel, Pip and Estella do not get together.
+Among Bulwer-Lytton's lesser-known contributions to literature was that he convinced Charles Dickens to revise the ending of Great Expectations to make it more palatable to the reading public, as in the original version of the novel, Pip and Estella remain apart.